(GL – General Ledger Setup – Account Assignments)

 Received Not Invoiced (Liability)

 This account temporarily stores the credit offset entry that is made when PO lines are received.
-When the supplier invoice for the PO receipt is entered, this account gets debited and Accounts Payable is credited.
+When the PO invoice line is matched for this line, this account gets debited and Accounts Payable or PO Invoice Transfer is credited.
 This is a Liability account, located following your Accounts Payable account.

 RNI Adjustments (Cost of Sales)